trisulnsm/dinodoc/trisuldocs/docs/ug/alerts/tband.md

 *Figure: Active Flows where Threshold Banding is Enabled*

-## How it Works

-The feature is enabled by two separate processes.

-### Band Computation
+## Threshold Band Computation Methods

-The most important part is how the bands are computed.
-Currently there are two options.

-1. Day of week based : This compares a Wednesday only with other Wednesdays and excludes outliers.
-This features requires at least 3 weeks of training data.
-2. Simple : Compare with yesterday.
+There are two flexible computation options to compute the threshold band:
+1) Day of Week Based
+2) Simple

+### Day of Week Based

+This method takes into account the natural variations that occur from week to week.
+Like recognizing mondays might have higher traffic due to post-weekend activity, tuesdays to thursdays might have consistent traffic due to stable network usage, and fridays might have reduced server activities as employees wrap up tasks.
+So to capture these kind of patterns, the *Day of the Week Based* method.
+  1) Identifies typical behavior for each day and compares the same day of the week (say wednesdays to previous wednesdays) as they often exhibit unique patterns.
+  2) Establish dynamic thresholds based on these daily patterns.
+  3) Excludes outliers

-> The Day of Week based banding requires a Licensed version of Trisul, because it needs atleast 3 weeks of training data.
-If you are running Trisul with a free license use the Simple band feature.
+> This method is available in Licensed version of Trisul since it requires atleast 3 weeks of training data

-#### Metrics and Automatic Computation
+### Simple

+This method uses a straightforward approach, comparing today's data with yesterday's data.
+It's ideal for metrics with minimal seasonal variations.
+Suitable for users with a Trisul Trial License.

+## Threshold Band Anomaly Alerting Process

-You select any of the metrics available in Trisul and decide to use Threshold Banding on it.
-This requires you to select a metric which is identified by a counter group, a key, and a meter id.
+To enable Threshold banding Trisul requires you to select a metric which is identified by a unique combination of counter group, a key, and a meter id.
+Once a metric is selected, Trisul updates the threshold to keep track of the latest trends and changes in the metric's behavior.
+This requires no further configuration or manual intervention.

-Once you enable Threshold Banding on a metric, Trisul automatically updates the band every night as time passes to take into account recent trends.
-There is no configuration required to do that.

-### Band Alerting

-The band computation process pre computes expected range of values for a particular metric for each time interval during the day.
-Trisul continuosly checks if the metric is within the expected band for that day and time period.
-If it is out of bounds it generates “Threshold Band Alert”.
+Trisul employs a proactive approach to metric monitoring by pre-computing expected value ranges for each metric for defined time intervals throughout the day.
+Each Metric's real-time values are continuously evaluated against the pre-computed expected bands and *Threshold Band Anomaly* (TBA) alerts are generated when the metric's value exceeds the predicted range for the corresponding time period, indicating an anomalous behavior.

-## Configuring
+## Configuration of TBA

 ### Creating a New Threshold Band Anomaly Monitor for a Particular Counter